Neo-Ba'athism: Syrian revolution and civil war

-The Syrian civil war began in 2011 as a part of the wider Arab Spring, a wave of upheaval throughout the Arab World.
+The Syrian revolution and began in 2011 as a part of the wider Arab Spring, a wave of upheaval throughout the Arab World.
 Public demonstrations across Syria began on 26 January 2011 and developed into a nationwide uprising.
 Protesters demanded the resignation of President Bashar al-Assad, the overthrow of his government, and an end to nearly five decades of Ba’ath Party rule.
 From spring 2011, the Syrian government deployed the Syrian Army to quell the uprising, and several cities were besieged, though the unrest continued.
 According to some witnesses, soldiers, who refused to open fire on civilians, were summarily executed by the Syrian Army.